What activities are available?

 We run a varied programme of weekend activities that includes: paintballing, cookery, inter-house challenges, charity events, trips to theme parks and sports events, surfing and cinema trips.
 Some of our outdoor adventure activities take place at weekends.
 These include kayaking, stand-up paddleboarding (SUP) and climbing.

 Our programme of academic activities and events stretch and widen horizons.
 All enthusiasms are catered for.
-We also have a number of other clubs for pupils to join: junior and senior debating, board games, legal society and Model UN.
+We also have a number of other clubs for pupils to join: junior and senior debating, board games, and the Mock Trial Competition.

-Our courses and enrichment activities take the form of cooking, touch typing, Duke of Edinburgh Awards, photography, and NPLG (National Pool Lifeguard Qualification).
+Our courses and enrichment activities take the form of cooking, IT Coding, Duke of Edinburgh Awards, photography, and NPLG (National Pool Lifeguard Qualification).

 Under our Engagement and Development programme, all pupils are expected to take part in a sport or activity for physical and mental well-being.
 These include: badminton, basketball, body pump, golf, equestrian, indoor hockey, rounders, rugby 7s, table tennis and water polo.
 Weekly riding lessons are available at our nearby equestrian centre and those with their own horse or those on our King's Package ride three times a week as part of an equestrian timetable.